 Atlantic hurricane season 2017: What you should know

-Hurricane Irma was upgraded from a tropical storm on Thursday, and is now considered a Category 3 hurricane.
-The storm was over the Eastern Atlantic Ocean and around 720 miles west of the Cabo Verde Islands, the National Hurricane Center said late Thursday afternoon.
+Hurricane Irma is now considered a Category 5 hurricane.
+The storm was approximately 180 miles east of Antigua, the National Hurricane Center said Tuesday.

-The news comes after Hurricane Harvey, which is now a tropical depression, slammed Houston and other parts of Texas.
+The news comes after Hurricane Harvey slammed Houston and other parts of Texas.
+Harvey's death toll has reached at least 60.

-More than 1,000 homes in Texas were destroyed and close to 50,000 damaged, and more than 32,000 people were in shelters across the state, emergency officials have reported.

 What sort of hurricane season is expected?